 $25 initial payment for existing members applied as a credit.

 Once an initial credit balance is established, members may make payments with cash, credit cards, or checks.

 Members can choose to receive periodic, courtesy notifications of account balances via text messaging and/or email.
 Member understands he/she is not entitled to any advance notice before electricity can be disconnected.
 Failure to receive these notifications does not release member from payment obligations.
 Members change notification settings for the PrePay account, check balance information and make payments via:

-- The Cooperative’s online bill pay site at www.SPEC.coop (link is external).
+The Cooperative’s online bill pay site at SPEC.coop.

 Once a PrePay account is established and a credit balance is realized, the member’s home energy usage is recorded and charged daily to the account.
 The credit balance is reduced daily by the amount charged until either the balance is exhausted or additional payments are made to the account.

 Member understands it is their obligation and responsibility to manage and update the notification settings on the PrePay account.
 Any account that has a negative balance or has a check returned is subject to immediate disconnection.
 If a payment is made outside of normal Cooperative business hours, credit to the account may be delayed.
 Extenuating circumstances may delay reconnection of service if payments are made after 5 p.m.
 Energy assistance or other similar payments are added to the PrePay account when cash is received.
 Pledges or similar documents of intent will not prevent the termination of electric service.

 Existing members with account balances may be eligible to use the debt management program.
 Upon PrePay enrollment, 25 percent of each payment will be applied to the debt until the balance is eliminated.
 The other 75 percent of each payment becomes a credit on the account.